Shaun the Sheep Movie: Production

+Shaun the Sheep Movie was co-produced by Aardman Animations, and financed by StudioCanal in association with Anton Capital Entertainment.
 The film was in development by January 2011, with a plan to release the film in 2013/2014.
 Directors Burton and Starzak said they wanted to "take the sheep out of their comfort zone," which resulted in having the story set in a city.
 In adapting the television shorts to feature length, the directors sought to give the characters "an emotional life," with Burton noting, "If you get that right, the audience is going to root for those characters [and] laugh more."

-The film, in keeping with the TV shorts, is largely silent.
-The lack of dialogue in the TV series was a practical decision, as the team had limited resources, but Burton and Starzak sought to keep this element, with Starzak citing his disappointment with voice changes on cartoon shows when he was growing up.
+The film, in keeping with the television shorts, is largely silent.
+The lack of dialogue in the television series was a practical decision, as the team had limited resources, but Burton and Starzak sought to keep this element, with Starzak citing his disappointment with voice changes on cartoon shows when he was growing up.
 Early on, both Burton and Starzak struggled to write an entire film without words.
 They came up with several contingency plans, which included inserting a speaking human character into the cast, or having a character that performed songs to explain the narrative.

 The film had an initial release date of 20 March 2015, which later was moved to 6 February 2015.
 Principal photography and production began on 30 January 2014.